cjoak1028/product-preview-card/README.md

 ### What I learned

-Nothing new in particular.
-I committed myself to this project to get my gears running again.
+Nothing grandiose.

 ### Continued development

-For this project in particular, I wanted to use vanilla CSS to revisit the fundamentals of CSS.
+For this project in particular, I wanted to use vanilla CSS to revisit its fundamentals.
 Moving forward, I'll be exploring and utilizing popular tools such as SASS/SCSS and Tailwind.

 ### Useful resources